chalg/coronavirus/README.md

 ### Report Communication

 I use the below script to send myself and family/friends an email with RMarkdown HTML file attached every morning at 6am.
+This provides a dual function by also writing each days data to csv file, which is also read in for the time series trend plot (line_plot chunk) via the purrr function map_df & read_csv.

 I use Windows task scheduler, however you may use any tool you prefer.

 ```
 library(rmarkdown)